ThreatNGSecurity/ESG-Filings/README.md

 ## How to Contribute?
 Thank you for your interest in contributing to this repository!

-To contribute to this repository please create a pull request with any updates or additions.
+To contribute to this repository, please create a pull request with any updates or additions.
 *These will be reviewed and merged on a bi-weekly basis.*